 If we approach these mixtures in the same fashion that we would if we were cutting only, then it should not add an exceptional amount of additional work.
-To keep the process simple, there are a number of steps that should be taken before each diecutting project.
+To keep the process simple, a number of steps should be taken before each diecutting project.

 The first step should be to clearly identify the product or stock being diecut.
 This is a very important step because it will dictate the tooling and materials needed to successfully cut the product.
 For example, we would not use 3 point cut rule on 100lb. cover stock.
 It is overkill and, in fact, would jeopardize the opportunity to cut the material cleanly.